GregKaighin/bedfordshire-bicycle-club/README.md

 * As a First Time Visitor, I want to understand the purpose of the website and find out what Bedfordshire Bicycle Club has to offer.

     1. On the **Home page** the user is met with the Navbar, Hero image and 'About-us' section, enabling them to quickly see what the site is about.
+    1. The imagery used on the home page helps to convey the subject matter of the website.

 * As a First Time Visitor, I want to navigate throughout the website easily to find content.

-    1. The Navbar and the Links in the 'About-us' section enable the user to quickly navigate to the content they want to view.
+    1. The Navbar links enable the user to quickly navigate to the page they want to view.
+    1. Additional links in the 'About-us' section provide links to specific content on pages throughout the website, allowing users to find content with ease.

 * As a First Time Visitor, I would like to be able to find out information about the club's cycling groups and social events, and how to get in contact.

-    1. Information about the club cycling groups is displayed immediately below the 'About-us' section, along with a link to the club Whatsapp group.
-Below this is a Carousel showing information about upcoming club events.
+    1. Information about the club cycling groups is displayed immediately below the 'About-us' section on the **Home page** , along with a link to the club Whatsapp group.
+    1. Below this is a Carousel showing information about upcoming club events.
 There is also a link to the **Contact page** in the Navbar.

   #### Returning Visitor Goals

 * As a Returning Visitor, I would like to see some of the routes the club uses for their bike rides.

-    1. On the **Routes page**, buttons to show club routes are displayed above the map, allowing the user to examine these routes easily.
+    1. On the **Routes page**, accessible via the Navbar, buttons to display club routes are shown above the map, allowing the user to examine these routes easily.

 * As a Returning Visitor, I want to contact the administrators with any general queries or questions about Bedfordshire Bicycle Club.